 Payment plans are available - just ask!

 A limited number of sliding scale rates are available for BIPOC folks who demonstrate financial need.
-To receive a sliding scale fee, please email me to request an application.
+All sliding scale slots are full at this time.

 Meetings take place via secure video due to COVID-19 concerns --- no travel necessary.

 - Tuesday-Thursday: 9am-6pm